hansroh/skitai/README.rst

 Also note it is inspired by Zope_ and Flask_ a lot.

-From version 0.17 (Oct 2016), `Skitai WSGI App Engine`_ is seperated from this project.
+From version 0.17 (Oct 2016), `Skitai WSGI App Engine Daemon`_ is seperated from this project.

-If you want to run Skitai with fully pre-configured functional WSGI app engine as daemon or win32 service, install `Skitai WSGI App Engine`_.
+If you want to run Skitai with fully pre-configured functional WSGI app engine as daemon or win32 service, install `Skitai WSGI App Engine Daemon`_.

 Conceptually, Skitai has been seperated into two components: